rmsuthar/ravindra/index.md

 **Citicorp Services India Pvt.
 Ltd., Pune**
 *May 2013 – Present*

-- Architected enterprise web platforms using **Angular, React, and AEM**.
+- Architected high-quality, secure web platforms using **React, Angular, and AEM**.
-- Led accessibility-first UI development (WCAG/ADA).
-- Improved page load performance by **35–50%**.
-- Defined frontend architecture standards and best practices.
-- Implemented CI/CD pipelines with zero-touch deployments.
-- Mentored engineers and acted as UI technical escalation point.
+- Produced comprehensive **architecture and design artifacts** for complex, synchronous systems.
+- Collaborated with backend teams to design **scalable and reusable RESTful APIs**.
+- Implemented automated testing strategy using **React Testing Library and Cypress**.
+- Analyzed large datasets to develop **visualizations and reporting** for continuous improvement.
+- Proactively identified and resolved hidden problems in system architecture and coding hygiene.
+- Mentored engineers, led **Communities of Practice**, and championed a culture of **inclusion and respect**.